-If you’re planning to sell your home and require the funds from the sale to purchase this new one, you’ll want to ask for a home sale contingency.
-This contingency will provide you with a certain period of time within which to secure a buyer for your own home.
+If you’re planning to sell your home and require the funds from the sale to purchase this new one, you’ll also want to ask for a home sale contingency.
+This contingency will provide you with a certain period of time to secure a buyer for your own home.

 If you’re unable to find a buyer during that time, the home sale contingency will enable you to rescind your offer and reclaim your earnest money deposit without any recourse.
-Understand, many sellers will refuse this contingency, but it’s still worth a try in most cases.
+Many sellers will refuse this contingency, but it’s still worth trying in most cases.

-With an inspection contingency, you’ll be able to not only renegotiate the offer based on any necessary repairs but also break the agreement if the home needs more work than you can handle.
+An inspection contingency is also a worthwhile addition.
+After you make an offer, you’ll want to get the home inspected to ensure you fully understand the home’s condition.
+With an inspection contingency, you’ll be able to negotiate the offer based on any needed repairs, but you can also break the agreement if the home needs more work than you can handle.

 Earnest Money Deposit

-Along with your offer, you’ll also be required to provide an earnest money deposit, also known as an escrow deposit.
-This deposit is money that you provide up-front to show the seller that you’re serious about the offer, so the seller feels comfortable taking the home off the market.
+Along with your offer, you’ll be required to provide an earnest money deposit, also known as an escrow deposit.
+This deposit is money you pay upfront to show the seller you’re serious about the offer and make them feel more comfortable taking their home off the market.

-The amount of money included in the deposit can be negotiable; however, an earnest money deposit is typically 1% – 3% of the purchase price.
+The amount of money included in this deposit can be negotiable.
+However, an earnest money deposit is typically 1% – 3% of the purchase price.
+Speak with your agent about what’s common in your area.
 The money is held in an escrow account and applied to your down payment and closing costs at closing.

 If significant repairs are needed, you can request that the seller complete them before closing.
 If the seller declines to handle the repairs and an agreement can’t be reached, you may be able to withdraw your offer.

-If you’re getting a mortgage to purchase your home, your lender will require the home to be appraised before they agree to release your funds.
-A home appraisal provides an estimate of how much a home is actually worth based on comparable sales in the area, market trends, public records and a comprehensive inspection of the property.
+At this point in the process, your lender will require the home to be appraised before they agree to release any funds.
+A home appraisal estimates how much a home is actually worth based on comparable sales in the area, market trends, public records and a comprehensive inspection of the property.

-So, when you get the home appraised, keep in mind that the lender will only provide funds to cover the appraised value of the house.
-If the appraisal comes in below the purchasing price, you’ll have to either renegotiate price or come up with the difference – which is one of the many reasons having a mortgage contingency (or appraisal contingency) is in your best interest.
+Keep in mind that the lender will only provide funds to cover the appraised value of the house, so if the appraisal comes in below the purchasing price, you’ll have to either negotiate the price or come up with the difference, which is one of the many reasons having a mortgage contingency is in your best interest.

-Then, review your Closing Disclosure.
-It will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
-Your lender will send the disclosure to you at least three days before closing.
+The final step to buying a house is, of course, closing on your new home.
+When that time comes, make sure you review your Closing Disclosure, which will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
+Your lender will send the disclosure to you at least 3 business days before closing.